operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 separate file-based catalog directories, `CatalogA` and `CatalogB`, I can make a new combined catalog by making a new directory `CatalogC` and copying `CatalogA` and `CatalogB` into it.

-This composability enables decentralized catalog.
+This composability enables decentralized catalogs.
 The format permits operator authors to maintain operator-specific catalogs and catalog maintainers to trivially build a catalog composed of individual operator-specific catalogs.

 > NOTE: Duplicate packages and duplicate bundles within a package are not permitted.
 The `opm validate` command will